TwilightNyann/Simple-File-Manager-/README.md

 # FileManager
 This is a code for a simple file manager application in C++ using wxWidgets library.
 The application features opening a file, deleting a file/directory, renaming a file/directory, copying file path to clipboard, and displaying information about the application.
 The file manager interface consists of a directory control on the left, path text control in the middle, and buttons for renaming and copying the file path to the clipboard.
 The application also has a menu bar with options for opening and exiting the application and deleting a file/directory, and information about the application.
 The application uses the wxGenericDirCtrl widget to display the file system hierarchy and allows the user to navigate through the directories and select a file.
 The user can rename a file by entering a new name using wxGetTextFromUser.
 The user can copy the file path to the clipboard using wxTheClipboard.

+When the Rename button is pressed, the program prompts the user to enter a new name for the selected file or directory.
+If the user inputs a new name, the program renames the selected file or directory.
+If the rename operation fails, the program displays an error message.

+When the Copy button is pressed, the program copies the selected file or directory path to the clipboard.

+The File menu has options to Open and Delete a selected file or directory, and Exit the program.
+The Help menu has an About option.
+When the Open option is selected, the program launches the default application associated with the selected file.
+When the Delete option is selected, the program deletes the selected file or directory.